 Exemption from licensing

-However, recognizing that the preparation of tax returns at volunteer tax clinics is in the interest of the general public, CPABC has implemented a new policy that enables volunteering members to apply for exemption from the licensure process where their primary occupation is not in public practice, and where they provide these tax services to the public on an incidental basis only.
-This application for exemption is required only for members not already licensed for public practice—this includes members who are employed in public practice but who are not personally licensed.
-In addition, members holding an “Other Regulated Services – Non-Reviewable” licence will need to apply for the exemption as this category does not permit them to prepare T1s.
+CPABC has implemented a policy that enables volunteering members to apply for exemption from the licensure process where their primary occupation is not in public practice, and where they provide these tax services to the public on an incidental basis only.
+For more information and to apply for the exemption, go to bccpa.ca/volunteer-tax-services.

 Professional liability insurance